Safely Using Ultrasound for Vascular Access

 Use Sterile Ultrasound Probe Covers

-While there continues to be discussion among clinicians and professional societies about aseptic, sterile, and/or clean approaches when performing ultrasound guided IV (USGIV) procedures, the INS, AIUM and ACEP recommend a sterile transducer cover:
+While there continues to be a discussion among clinicians and professional societies about aseptic, sterile, and/or clean approaches when performing ultrasound-guided IV (USGIV) procedures, the INS, AIUM, and ACEP recommend a sterile transducer cover:

 - Infusion Nurses Society (INS), "Infusion Therapy Standards of Practice," 2021